apache/shenyu-website/docs/plugin-center/security/sign-plugin.md

 ### 2.5.1 Authentication Guide

-Authentication algorithm of Version 2.0.0 generates a Token based on the signature algorithm, and puts the Token value into the request header `Authorization(or ShenYu-Authorization)` parameter when sending a request.
+Authentication algorithm of Version 2.0.0 generates a Token based on the signature algorithm, and puts the Token value into the request header `ShenYu-Authorization` parameter when sending a request.
 To distinguish it from version 1.0.0, the `version` parameter of the request header is left, which is 2.0.0.

 #### 2.5.1.1 prepare